rotemdan/lzutf8.js/README.md

 Companies or individuals who pledge **100 USD** or more receive a special *Sponsor's permit* that immediately exempts them from the AGPL's obligation to disclose source code of software using or derived from this library, effectively granting them permission for proprietary use (permit is granted once for unlimited use, regardless of company size, and will be given in a digitally signed form, contact me for more details).

-The amounts stated are comparable to about a month or two's paycheck, which I find reasonable for the large amount of full-time unpayed work I've put forth to design, develop, test, benchmark and eventually bring this library to the quality and polish it is right now.
+The amounts stated are comparable to about a month or two's paycheck, which I find reasonable for the large amount of full-time unpayed work I've put forth to design, develop, test, benchmark, document and eventually bring this library to the quality and polish it is right now.
 Very little (if any) profit, is intended.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->